citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 Ubuntu Linux 14.04 is the de-facto standard desktop Linux distribution.
 It's also old, [*very* old](https://wiki.ubuntu.com/TrustyTahr/ReleaseSchedule#line-37).
 <sup>(It's the Windows XP of Linux, really. :P)</sup> So old, in fact, that the
-standard library it ships with can't compile Citra.
+compiler it ships with can't compile Citra.
 And our buildbot, [Travis CI](https://travis-ci.org/), that automatically compiles and builds Citra from source, just so happens to use Ubuntu 14.04 VMs. *`:(`*

+Formerly, we would update the compiler from a third-party repository before compiling Citra itself.
+This also had the side-effect of updating the standard library that comes with the compiler, as each compiler version is inextricably tied to the same version of library by design.
+Unfortunately though, a recent update to the library was incompatible with a large majority of systems because it's too new to have had support built into it, and thus why building broke once again.

-Now, rather than building Citra directly inside Travis, a [Docker container](https://www.docker.com/) is started that's running Ubuntu 16.04 instead, which is much more well supported (and yes, it can compile Citra!).
+Now, rather than building Citra directly inside Travis, a [Docker container](https://www.docker.com/) is started that's running Ubuntu 16.04 instead, which is much more well supported (and yes, it can compile Citra out of the box!).

 ## [UI Themes](https://github.com/citra-emu/citra/pull/2804) by [Kloen](https://github.com/kloen)